bezrukavyi/react-ready-app/README.md

 ## Api connecting

-You will get ready RESTful [actions](https://github.com/bezrukavyi/react-ready-app-template/blob/master/src/store/Api/actions.js#L43) for request to your API.
+You will get ready HTTP [methods](https://github.com/bezrukavyi/react-ready-app/blob/master/src/store/Api/actions.js#L43) for request to your API.
 All response keys will be **converted** to comfortable ```CamelCase``` format.

-### Usage
+#### Usage

 Set API url in `.env`